 Minyan Tzedek Paths

 Our tradition teaches that the restoration of dignity must stand as the foundation of all efforts to address poverty, hunger and homelessness.
-For several years we have partnered with People Assisting the Homeless to serve meals, teach reading, conduct exercise classes, and build relationships with people living in homeless shelters across Los Angeles.
+Join IKAR’s Feeding Our Neighbors Path in working to restore dignity and hope, as we strive to end hunger, illiteracy, isolation and homelessness in our city.